-The Publication Plan has a policy covering Biodiversity Net Gain requiring gains to be achieved onsite in the first instance and then offsite where it is not achievable.
-The Local Plan also compensation to achieve net gain.
+The Publication Plan has a policy covering Biodiversity Net Gain

+It is recommended that the Council considerers developing a suite of projects that development in the Borough can contribute to.
+Partners that manage land for biodiversity such as Local Nature Reserves etc. could submit projects to the Council and these projects could be funded by development that requires offsite/residual compensation to achieve net gain.
 An approved and secured BMEP helps the Council meet its duties under Section 40 of the NERC Act.
 2006.